operator-framework/oria-operator/README.md

 The reconciliation process will verify the below steps:

-1. It will look for ScopeTemplate that ScopeInstance is referencing. if it is not referencing then throw an error with the appropriate message.
+1. It will look for `ScopeTemplate` that `ScopeInstance` is referencing. if it is not referencing then throw an error with the appropriate message.
-2. If it is referencing and if the `namespaces` array is empty, a single `clusterRoleBinding` will be created.
-Otherwise, a `roleBinding` will be created in each of the `namespaces`.
-These resources will include an ownerReference to the ScopeInstance CR.
+2. If it is referencing and if the `namespaces` array is empty, a single `ClusterRoleBinding` will be created.
+Otherwise, a `RoleBinding` will be created in each of the `namespaces`.
+These resources will include an owner reference to the `ScopeInstance` CR.

 ## Run the Operator Locally

 ### 1. Run locally outside the cluster

-First, install newly created ScopeInstance and ScopeTemplate CRs
+First, install newly created `ScopeInstance` and `ScopeTemplate` CRs

 ```
 make install
 ```

-It will create CRDs and throw the below message
+It will create CRDs and log the below message

 ```
 customresourcedefinition.apiextensions.k8s.io/scopeinstances.operators.io.operator-framework created
 customresourcedefinition.apiextensions.k8s.io/scopetemplates.operators.io.operator-framework created
 ```

-Then, run the `oria-operator` with below command and apply ScopeInstance and ScopeTemplate CRDs
+Then, run the `oria-operator` with below command and apply `ScopeInstance` and `ScopeTemplate` CRDs

 ```
 make run
 ```

-Apply ScopeTemplate CRD as below.
-This will create scopetemplate-sample.
+Apply `ScopeTemplate` CRD as below.
+This will create a `ScopeTemplate` with the name `scopetemplate-sample`.

 ```
 $ kubectl apply -f config/samples/operators_v1_scopetemplate.yaml
 scopetemplate.operators.io.operator-framework/scopetemplate-sample created
 ```

-Now, create ScopeInstance CRD as below.
-This will create scopeinstance-sample.
+Now, create `ScopeInstance` CRD as below.
+This will create a `ScopeInstance` with the name `scopeinstance-sample` that references the `ScopeTemplate` created in the previous step.

 ```
 $ kubectl apply -f config/samples/operators_v1_scopeinstance.yaml
 scopeinstance.operators.io.operator-framework/scopeinstance-sample created
 ```

-Once scopeinstance-sample is created, it will trigger the reconciliation process of ScopeTemplate and ScopeInstance controllers.
+Once `scopeinstance-sample` is created, it will trigger the reconciliation process of `ScopeTemplate` and `ScopeInstance` controllers.

-ScopeTemplate reconciliation process will create ClusterRoles as defined in CRD.
+`ScopeInstance` reconciliation process will create `(Cluster)RoleBinding` as defined in CR.

 ```
 $ kubectl get clusterroles